 Ronnie, my buddy, I’ll never forget you and the gift of the music you left us.

 Rest in peace old friend.

 What do you think?

-Pray for our troops, our police and the peace of Jerusalem.
+Pray for our troops, and for our country.

 God Bless America

 PLEASE READ BEFORE YOU POST